ElecGeek/HealthMeter/README.md

   * the data converted from 0 to 100% into 0 to 127.
 By this way, the editing software shows 100% for a 100% measure.

 An additional feature applies if a record follows the previous one exactly one hour later:
-* the statistics display the time-stamp into brackets.
+* the statistics display the time only, not the date.
 * the record limit, in the raw file, are omitted.

 All thee interfaces with the machine are done via the C++11 features.
 The project should compile my a simple "make" invocation.